FREE standard deliveryAvailable on Online orders over £350 ex VAT. T&Cs apply.

 Is That Allowed?
 Sheds, Cabins and Planning Permission in the UK

 We’re not talking about dog kennels or new front doors (unless you live in a heritage area!).
-We’re talking about large sheds, cabins and summerhouses.
+We’re talking about large sheds, log cabins, and summerhouses.

-• The max. height of the shed cannot be higher than 4 metres for dual-pitch and 3 for all other styles
+• The maximum height of the shed cannot be higher than 4 metres for a dual-pitch roof and 3 metres for all other styles.

 • Any shed which is situated less than 2 metres from your boundary cannot be taller than 2.5 metres.